pugetsoundandvision/audiotools/README.md

 ##Basic Descriptions and Usage:

 **UW Metaedit**: A command line tool for automatic insertion of broadcast WAV metadata into WAV files using the BWF Meta Edit tool.
-To use first install the BWF MetaEdit CLI ([available here](http://bwfmetaedit.sourceforge.net/Download/Mac_OS/)).
+To use, first install the BWF MetaEdit CLI ([available here](http://bwfmetaedit.sourceforge.net/Download/Mac_OS/)).
 Then customize your configuration file (by running uwmetaedit -e) with values to be written in the broadcast WAV file.
 Other values such as time of creation will be embedded automatically.
-Usage: uwmetaedit [inputfile], configuration: uwmetaedit -e, generate external metadata: uwmetaedit -pb [inputfile]
+Usage: `uwmetaedit [inputfile]`, configuration: `uwmetaedit -e`, Generate external metadata: `uwmetaedit -p [inputfile]`, Help: `uwmetaedit -h`, Enable Overwrite (not recommended): `uwmetaedit -o [inputfile]`.

 For metadata examples see [the examples section](https://github.com/pugetsoundandvision/audiotools/blob/master/bwfmetadataexamples.md)